xvxx/phetch/README.md

 ## v1.0

-- [ ] check for updates over gopher
 - [ ] Changelog generation (for gopher and github)
 - [ ] GIF screencast
 - [ ] man page (small one)